gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 against is the one who built your fence.

-This one scowled a bit when I asked if I could sleep alongside that night, but then her husband came at her with yet another question---he couldn't tie his own bootlaces without asking her whether it was left over right or right over left---so she just waved me away.
+This one scowled a bit when I asked if I could sleep alongside that night, but then her husband came at her with yet another question—he couldn't tie his own bootlaces without asking her whether it was left over right or right over left—so she just waved me away.
 I set my roll far enough away from the Darpani that it wouldn't look like we were together and closed my eyes.
 My jaw was still throbbing, and I felt squeamish from the blood I'd swallowed and the gargoyle piss I'd been drinking, but it only took me a few minutes to slip under the waves.
-I've always been a good sleeper---I could probably snore my way through the Pilots' Return.
+I've always been a good sleeper—I could probably snore my way through the Pilots' Return.

 Strap woke me by pinching my toe.
 I'd laid my poncho loose over myself for a